Steve6699/alx-low_level_programming/README.md

-this project name is hello world
+here we solve all project low-level-programin